Selma Dabbagh

 Selma Dabbagh (سلمى الدباغ) (born 1970) is a British-Palestinian writer and lawyer.
-Her 2011 debut novel, Out of It, inspired by the 2008 Gaza Air Strikes, was nominated for a Guardian Book of the Year award in 2011 and 2012.
+Her 2011 debut novel, Out of It was nominated for a Guardian Book of the Year award in 2011 and 2012.
 Her shorter writings have been published by outlets including International PEN, Granta, The Guardian, London Review of Books and GQ magazine.

 Early life and education

 Born in Dundee, Scotland, Dabbagh is the daughter of a Palestinian father from Jaffa and an English mother.
 She lived variously in Dundee, Reading, High Wycombe and Jeddah during her early childhood, before moving to Kuwait when she was eight years old.

 Dabbagh graduated from Durham University with a Bachelor of Arts degree and later earned an LL.M. from SOAS University of London.
 She holds a Ph.D. in Creative Writing from Goldsmiths, University of London.
 Before concentrating on writing, she worked as a human rights lawyer in the West Bank; however, she was not able to stay in the occupied territory and moved to Cairo, where she worked at AMIDEAST.
 She later moved to Bahrain, where she wrote her first novel.